Custom Processes#

 vectorizer = TfidfVectorizer()

-# We use cosine distance because it's waay better for high-dimentional spaces.
+# We use cosine distance because it's waay better for high-dimensional spaces.

 process = Process(vectorizer, metric="cosine")